AddPay/addpay-php/README.md

 zero maintenance is required.
 You pass the desired payload across as a simpl array, no complex object involved.

 ## Why?
  - Reliablility!
-Data parsing is consistent, the body will always be returned even in the event of a failure.
+Data parsing is consistent, the body will always be returned as a generic object class (stdClass) even in the event of a failure.
  - Simple, 1-line API calls.
  - No magic, everything is transparent and standardized.
 REST.
  - No low-level code.
 You don't have to deal with the pains of curl options.